-The 2017 Growth Plan requires all upper- and single-tier municipalities, in consultation with lowertier municipalities, to prepare a housing strategy that support the achievement of intensification and density targets as well as forecasted growth (section 2.2.6.1).
+The 2017 Growth Plan requires all upper- and single-tier municipalities, in consultation with lower-tier municipalities, to prepare a housing strategy that supports the achievement of intensification and density targets as well as forecasted growth (section 2.2.6.1).
 The housing strategy should identify a diverse range and mix of housing, and establish affordable housing targets.